MENU

 REPORT OF DEATH AND/OR CONSULAR MORTUARY CERTIFICATE

-The death of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the event took place.
+The death of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the person died.
 Please check the Consulate Finder or the Consulates Link for the states covered by the Embassy/Consulates General in the U.S. https://honolulupcg.dfa.gov.ph/2014-05-13-08-50-18/consulate-finder-map

 A Consular Mortuary Certificate is issued when human remains or cremated remains of a Filipino or foreign national are to be transported to the Philippines.